Infrastructure-AsCode/azure-private-links-labs/docs/labs/lab-01/index.md

  ./deploy.ps1
 ```

 Note!
-You will need to provide admin password for test VM!
+You will need to provide admin password for test VM.
+Note that supplied password must be between 8-123 characters long and must satisfy `at least 3` of password complexity requirements from the following:
+- Contains an uppercase character
+- Contains a lowercase character
+- Contains a numeric digit
+- Contains a special character
+- Control characters are not allowed

 ![deploy](../../assets/images/lab-01/deploy.png)